Restorative Dentistry

 Dental Implants

-A Dental Implant is a “man-made” replacement for a missing root.
+A dental implant is a man-made replacement for a missing root.
 Made from titanium, this screw-like object is inserted under the gum and placed directly into the upper or lower jawbone.
 This creates an anchor for the new tooth to be placed onto the dental implant.
-There is usually minimal discomfort involved with this procedure.
-Many of our patients have commented on being surprised that they felt little to no discomfort during the implant process.
+Dental implants look, function, and feel like your natural teeth.
+They are the longest lasting solution for missing teeth.

 Crowns